-- Manual methods and light hand tools should be employed as much as is practicably possible for all works to minimise noise. - Excavation of the existing road surface and sub-material is to be undertaken by hand. - These measures will reduce fugitive noise emissions as much as possible and will help to minimise any potential disturbance of breeding/loafing birds in the area.
+- Manual methods and light hand tools should be employed as much as is practicably possible for all works to minimise noise. - These measures will reduce fugitive noise emissions as much as possible and will help to minimise any potential disturbance of breeding/loafing birds in the area.